The AES Corporation (AES) Shares Decline Despite Market Challenges

-The stock price of The AES Corporation (NYSE: AES) has plunged by -0.24 when compared to previous closing price of 20.86, but the company has seen a -5.88% decline in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 12/08/22 that Green Hydrogen Gets Boost in the U.S. With $4 Billion Plant
+The AES Corporation (NYSE: AES)’s stock price has dropped by -2.41 in relation to previous closing price of 20.76.
+Nevertheless, the company has seen a loss of -3.29% in its stock price over the last five trading days.

 Is It Worth Investing in The AES Corporation (NYSE: AES) Right Now?

-compared to its average ratio and a 36-month beta value of 0.94.
-Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The 36-month beta value for AES is also noteworthy at 0.94.
+There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now